Frequently Asked Questions

 What are the benefits of membership?

-The benefits are simple, other than being an aide in proving you have a valid form of defense for UKARA registration, our Silver and Gold members receive a number of discounts.
+The benefits are simple, other than being an aide in proving you have a valid form of defence for UKARA registration, our Gold members receive a number of discounts.

-Gold members receive £10 of every game day they book.
+Gold members receive £10 off every game day they book. £5.00 off 3hour events

-Additionally Bronze, Silver and Gold members can all attend our exclusive and private members only events held throughout the year.
+Additionally Gold members can all attend our members days events held throughout the year for free.

-Additional discounts are available over at our onsite shops.
+Additional Members-only discounts are available over at our onsite shops.

 How do I pay?